 With natural beauty beyond comparison, unique and tasty traditional cuisine and a rich history, Scotland is perfect for an adventure along its picturesque waterways.
 You’ll stop at a number of different places and have fantastic experiences – more so than you would on a traditional holiday.
 However, all that is useless if you don’t know what the locals are saying… and the Scots are known for having a rather unusual way with words.

-Learn some of the words and phrases you may hear while exploring the Highlands.
-Scotland is waiting – so read on to brush up on commonly heard Scottish sayings (and slang).
+Learn some of the words and phrases you may hear while exploring the Scottish Highlands.
+Scotland is waiting – so read on to brush up on commonly heard Scottish sayings (and Scottish slang).

 You may think you know what this word means – a chum is a friend, right?
 Wrong!
 To the Scots, ‘chum’ means to go somewhere with someone.
 For example, if you’d like someone to come down to the shops with you, you could say, ‘Will you chum me to the shops?’